Olivert75/personal_project/README.md

 #### 2. ACQUIRE
 - [x]  Create .gitignore
-- [x]  Create env file with log-in credentials
-- [x]  Store env file in .gitignore to ensure the security of sensitive data
 - [x]  Create wrangle.py module
 - [x]  Store functions needed to acquire the dataset
 - [x]  Ensure all imports needed to run the functions are inside the wrangle.py document
 - [x]  Using Jupyter Notebook
      - [x] Run all required imports
      - [x] Import functions from wrangle.py module
      - [x] Summarize dataset using methods and document observations

 #### 3. PREPARE
 Using Jupyter Notebook